 Liposuction Methods We Offer

 At our practice, Dr. Sarbak utilizes both conventional tumescent and internal ultrasound-assisted approaches to liposuction.
 VASERlipo® is our internal ultrasound device of choice, and Dr. Sarbak has been performing liposuction with internal ultrasound since 1999.
 Ultrasonic liposuction was designed to make the process of fatty tissue removal more efficient.
 The vibrations created from an internal ultrasound device actually cause the fat cells to rupture, allowing for easier fat removal than with standard vacuuming techniques.
 This method is inherently less traumatic on the soft tissue and can often lead to decreased recovery times.
 It is also well suited for treating more fibrous regions such as the lower back and areas with scar tissue from previous surgeries.
 Ultrasonic energy also provides more of a stimulus for the overlying skin to shrink back into place than with conventional techniques.
+Dr. Sarbak also offers a non-surgical alternative to liposuction called CoolSculpting® for patients who want to reduce areas of excess fat without the need for incisions or downtime.

 You can locate more information from Dr. Sarbak about Liposuction Technology by scrolling to a section found farther down the page.